slok/kahoy/README.md

 - If you want to only apply on changes, use `--include-changes`.

 Check an example [script][bash-git-example] that prepares two manifests paths with the different revisions.

+### When to use Kubernetes provider?

+When you want Kahoy manage the latest state for you instead of you managing the latest state (e.g: Using Git history).

+This will make an easy and reliable way of managing the state.

 ### Env vars as options